MicrosoftDocs/VBA-Docs/api/Access.Hyperlink.Follow.md

 # Hyperlink.Follow method (Access)

-The **Follow** method opens the document or web page specified by a hyperlink address associated with a control on a form or report.
+The **Follow** method opens the document or webpage specified by a hyperlink address associated with a control on a form or report.

 ## Syntax